• Hungarian Language

 Cons

-• Hypoallergenic: Great Pyrenees dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Great Pyrenees dogs don't do well with allergy sufferers by causing allergic reactions.

-• Apartment Friendly: It is not recommended to keep the Great Pyrenees breed in the home.
+• Apartment Adaptability: It is not recommended to keep the Great Pyrenees breed in the home.

 • Shedding Level: Great Pyrenees dogs shed above average.

-• Weight Gain Potential / Prone to Obesity: Average to High: If you don't pay attention to the Great Pyrenees's weight, he can easily gain weight.
+• Obesity Tendency: Average to High: If you don't pay attention to the Great Pyrenees's weight, he can easily gain weight.

 • Impulse to Wander or Roam: Great Pyrenees dogs have high wanderlust potential, which means that this breed has a strong desire for exploring the world.

-• Tolerates Being Left Alone: Great Pyrenees dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.
+• Alone Time Tolerance: Great Pyrenees dogs do best when a family member is at home during the day or if their workplace is dog-friendly so they can take the dog at work.

 • Office Friendly: Great Pyrenees is not the best dog breed for office environment.